 At Garden, we believe improving the developer experience is the key to helping developers increase productivity (and happiness, but more on that later).
 In this context, developer or programmer productivity refers to how quickly and efficiently individual developers complete their code and pass all the tests.
 When the development process runs smoothly, developers complete more work faster (and with less frustration).
 This in turn increases development velocity for the team as a whole.

-How can you improve developer productivity?
+How to improve developer productivity

 How can engineering managers help developers increase their productivity?
 By addressing places where productivity is lost, reducing friction, and empowering developers to spend more time coding and less time on pretty much everything else.